Rustic Pathways Duty of Care Policy

 Medical Review: Dr. William R. Smith, Medical Director

-Review Schedule: This policy undergoes quarterly review.
-Comprehensive annual audits assess alignment between published commitments and operational performance.
+Review Schedule: This policy undergoes quarterly review, with comprehensive annual audits assessing alignment between published commitments and operational performance.
 Immediate review follows any significant incident to incorporate operational learning into policy updates.

 Contact for Duty of Care Questions: